cesco345/DrugDesign/README.md

 ## Introduction

-This repository contains a series of Jupyter notebooks and supporting files for Quantitative Structure-Activity Relationship (QSAR) modeling of BACE1 inhibitors, with a focus on applications in Alzheimer's disease research.
+This repository contains a series of Jupyter notebooks and supporting files for applying computational modeling to BACE1 inhibitors, with a focus on applications in Alzheimer's disease research.
 The work is inspired by and builds upon the TechOpenCADD project of the Volkamer Lab.

 ## Disclaimer